VoteLab: A Modular and Adaptive Experimentation Platform for Online Collective Decision Making: System Architecture

-The platform empowers researchers to create multiple reusable voting campaigns that involve repeated measurements and group comparisons (between and within subjects experimental designs).
+\textbf{Multiple Voting Campaigns for Field Tests.} The platform empowers researchers to create multiple reusable voting campaigns that involve repeated measurements and group comparisons (between and within subjects experimental designs).
 Researchers and practitioners can easily design, setup and run voting processes managed via a user-friendly graphical user interface.